Ow II, Return of the Booboo

 Challenge Cup

 What do you guys think of the new logo I half came up with for our team?
-I’ll have to change it a bit to avoid getting sued to death
+I’ll have to change it a bit to avoid getting sued to death by the company that came up with the tshirt that gave me the idea.
+There’s a photo of the tshirt below it.

 Anyway, in an effort to make my posts more reader-friendly, I’m attempting to make things a bit shorter.
 In this snippet I’m going to explain how I qualify for the Olympics.
 It’s done through the Challenge Cup, a competition which takes place this year in Konigssee, Germany.